DrVenkataRajeshKumar/S15/README.md

 * Till now only BCEWithLogitsLoss was used for both Mask image loss calculation and Depth image loss calculation.
 * SSIM is used for Depth images and BCEWithLogitsLoss is contined for mask images.

-## Changing the code into Modilar ["code"](https://github.com/DrVenkataRajeshKumar/S15/blob/master/modularcode.ipynb)
+## Changing the code into Modular ["code"](https://github.com/DrVenkataRajeshKumar/S15/blob/master/modularcode.ipynb)

-## implementing the code onto entire 400k Dataset ["code"](https://github.com/DrVenkataRajeshKumar/S15/blob/master/S15Final.ipynb)
+## Implementing the code onto entire 400k Dataset ["code"](https://github.com/DrVenkataRajeshKumar/S15/blob/master/S15Final.ipynb)

 * ploted images of Mask prediction loss